 Established by the University of Otago in 2005 to celebrate academic excellence and cultural diversity, this scholarship is intended to encourage the progression of Māori into tertiary study.

 Application for all Entrance Scholarships are normally open to students who meet the requirements of 1.1 OR 1.2, AND 2.
 Those who fit within 3 are ineligible.

-1.1 Are New Zealand citizens, New Zealand Residence Class Visa Holder, Australian citizens or Australian permanent residents with domestic fee status;
+1.1 Are New Zealand citizens or New Zealand Residence Class Visa Holders;

 3 Those who have studied more than 0.4 EFTs at any University or tertiary institution at degree-level or higher are not normally* eligible.

 Specific eligibility criteria for this Scholarship

 In addition to the above eligibility criteria, applicants must be:

 - Of Māori descent.
 You will be required to verify your ancestry and more information on this process can be found here: